Degenerative Disc Disease

 While DiscGenics is advancing its DDD treatment through a stringent regulatory process, not all cell therapies are required to adhere to the same level of regulatory rigor.

-Some cell-based therapies, like IDCT, undergo significant transformation during the manufacturing process and are subject to clearance by regulatory body (e.g. FDA, EMA, PMDA, etc.).
-On the other hand, some may be only minimally manipulated prior to application and thereby are not required to abide by regulations that ensure the safety and efficacy of a treatment.
+Some cell-based therapies, like IDCT, undergo significant transformation during the manufacturing process and are subject to clearance by one or more regulatory bodies (e.g. FDA, EMA, PMDA, etc.).
+On the other hand, some cell therapies may be only minimally manipulated prior to application and thereby are not required to abide by regulations that ensure the safety and efficacy of a treatment.

 Before beginning treatment of any kind, we encourage patients and their families to understand the rigorous levels of testing for safety and efficacy a product has undergone before considering it as a treatment for themselves or loved ones.